 When administered concomitantly with alcohol, loratadine has no potentiating effect as measured by psychomotor performance studies.

-Increase in plasma concentrations of loratadine have been reported after concomitant use with ketoconazole, erythromycin or cimetidine in controlled clinical trials, but without clinically significant changes (including electrocardiographic).
-Other drugs known to inhibit hepatic metabolism should be co-administered with caution until definitive interaction studies can be completed.
+Increase in plasma concentrations of loratadine has been reported after concomitant use with ketoconazole, erythromycin or cimetidine in controlled clinical trials, but without clinically significant changes (including electrocardiographic).

-When sympathomimetics are given to patients receiving monoamine oxidase (MAO) inhibitors, hypertensive reactions, including hypertensive crises may occur.
-The antihypertensive effects of methyldopa, mecamylamine, reserpine and veratrum alkaloids may be reduced by sympathomimetics.
-Beta-adrenergic blocking agents may also interact with sympathomimetics.
-Increased ectopic pacemaker activity can occur when pseudoephedrine is used concomitantly with digitalis.
-Antacids increase the rate of pseudoephedrine absorption; kaolin decreases it.
+When sympathomimetic drugs are given to patients receiving monoamine oxidase (MAO) inhibitors, hypertensive reactions, including hypertensive crisis may occur.
+The antihypertensive effects of methyldopa, mecamylamine, reserpine and veratrum alkaloids may be reduced by sympathomimetics. β-adrenergic blocking agents also may interact with sympathomimetics.
+Increased ectopic pacemaker activity can occur when pseudoephedrine sulfate is used concomitantly with digitalis.
+Antacids increase the rate of pseudoephedrine sulfate absorption; kaolin decreases it.

-The in vitro addition of pseudoephedrine to sera containing the cardiac isoenzyme MB of serum creatinine phosphokinase progressively inhibits the activity of the enzyme.
-The inhibition becomes complete over six hours.
+The in vitro addition of pseudoephedrine to sera containing the cardiac isoenzyme MB of serum creatine phosphokinase progressively inhibits the activity of the enzyme.
+The inhibition becomes complete over 6 hrs.